CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab5.md

-# Exercise 5: Creating a Mini Game using GitHub Copilot
+# Lab 5: Creating a Mini Game using GitHub Copilot

 Duration : 30 minutes